seblum/mlops-mlplatform-on-eks/Readme.md

 ## Features

-The project *MLOps Airflow on EKS* provides a comprehensive ML platform on AWS EKS, utilizing powerful tools and technologies to streamline ML workflows and facilitate collaboration among data scientists and ML practitioners.
+The project *MLOps Airflow on EKS* provides a comprehensive machine learning platform on AWS EKS, utilizing powerful tools and technologies to streamline machine learning workflows and facilitate collaboration among data scientists and ML practitioners.
 The platform's automation and deployment features make it easy to set up and manage, while the exemplary deep learning use case serves as a valuable resource for users to kickstart their own ML projects.
 The main features of the "MLOps Airflow on EKS" project can be described as follows:

 1. **ML Platform on Kubernetes (EKS)**: The project aims to set up a complete Machine Learning (ML) platform on Kubernetes using Amazon EKS (Elastic Kubernetes Service).
 This allows users to leverage the power of Kubernetes for orchestrating containerized ML workloads.
 2. **MLOps Framework**: The platform is designed to support MLOps practices, enabling end-to-end automation, monitoring, and collaboration for ML workflows.
 MLOps helps streamline the development, deployment, and management of ML models, enhancing productivity and reliability.